Bultjer/scrum/README.md

 - Creating a usable increment
 - Creating the **Sprint Backlog**
 - Adhering to a Definition of Done
+- Refines the Product Backlog (no more than 10% of capacity)

 ### Product Owner